artmetla/DejaView/docs/instrumentation/tracing-sdk.md

 # Tracing SDK

-The Perfetto Tracing SDK is a C++17 library that allows userspace applications to emit trace events and add more app-specific context to a Perfetto trace.
+The DejaView Tracing SDK is a C++17 library that allows userspace applications to emit trace events and add more app-specific context to a DejaView trace.

 When using the Tracing SDK there are two main aspects to consider:

-1. Whether you are interested only in tracing events coming from your own app or want to collect full-stack traces that overlay app trace events with system trace events like scheduler traces, syscalls or any other Perfetto data source.
+1. Whether you are interested only in tracing events coming from your own app or want to collect full-stack traces that overlay app trace events with system trace events like scheduler traces, syscalls or any other DejaView data source.

 2. For app-specific tracing, whether you need to trace simple types of timeline